lopezrunco/label-and-remove-unused-footage-ae-script/readme.md

-This script allows to label used and unused files in After Effects compositions, remove all unused files and remove unused by file type (image, video or audio).
+In the dynamic world of Adobe After Effects, organization is key.
+This script provides the artist with the ability to label and efficiently manage used and unused files within compositions.

 ### Instructions
 - Download the file script.js